Country

 PLANNING YOUR EXPERIENCE

-Booking includes individual admission to the full two-day Program of keynote and workshop presentations (14-15 February 2024),and activities including a Welcome reception, and Dark Sky Tasmania experience.
+Booking includes individual admission to the full two-day Program of keynote and workshop presentations (14-15 February 2024), including a Dark Sky Tasmania experience.

 Activations